Music & videos

-Users need to login with a Microsoft account to download and install apps.
-Though the primary goal of Windows Store is to provide access to Metro-style apps, some legacy applications can also be found here.
+Users need to log in with a Microsoft account to download and install apps.
+Though the primary goal of the Windows Store is to provide access to Metro-style apps, some legacy applications can also be found here.

-The Windows Store is divided into following categories:
+The Windows Store is divided into the following categories:

 # Music & videos

 # Food and dining

 An app purchased through Windows Store can be installed up to five Windows PCs or tablets.
 At present, only very few apps are available on Windows Store but will receive more apps in the coming months.

 If you are interested in downloading and installing apps from Windows Store but not sure how to follow the instructions given below to install apps from the store.

 Step 1: Switch to the Metro Start screen.